 We are always happy to discuss the section 8 and section 21 options and to advise which will be more suitable in your particular circumstances.
 With Burnetts’ Assured Shorthold Tenant Eviction Scheme, the whole process is dealt with by experienced legal professionals.

-For further information on Burnetts' Assured Shorthold Tenant Eviction Scheme contact Rob Winder on 01768 800855 or by email to Rob Winder.
+For further information on Burnetts' Assured Shorthold Tenant Eviction Scheme contact Laura Rose on 01228 552222 or by email to Laura Rose.